Xilinx/PYNQ/docs/source/index.rst

 PYNQ Introduction
 *****************

-PYNQ is an open-source project from Xilinx®.
-It provides a Jupyter-based framework with Python APIs for using Xilinx platforms.
+PYNQ is an open-source project from AMD.
+It provides a Jupyter-based framework with Python APIs for using AMD Xilinx Adaptive Computing platforms.
-PYNQ supports Zynq® and Zynq Ultrascale+™, Zynq RFSoC™, Alveo™ and AWS-F1 instances.
+PYNQ supports Zynq® and Zynq Ultrascale+™, Zynq RFSoC™, Kria™ SOMs, Alveo™ and AWS-F1 instances.

-PYNQ enables architects, engineers and programmers who design embedded systems to use Zynq devices, without having to use ASIC-style design tools to design programmable logic circuits.
+PYNQ enables architects, engineers and programmers who design embedded systems to use Adaptive Computing platforms, without having to use ASIC-style design tools to design programmable logic circuits.